Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Negative equity means the mortgage balance exceeds the property's current value.
-It becomes a real problem when you want to sell — the sale does not clear the loan, so the shortfall has to be covered another way.
-A 220,000 balance on a 200,000 property is 20,000 of negative equity.
-Negative equity does not matter much if you are staying put and paying down the loan; it matters a lot if it helps to move.
+Negative equity occurs when the mortgage balance exceeds the property's current value.
+It becomes relevant when selling — the sale does not clear the loan, so the shortfall must be covered another way.
+A 220,000 balance on a 200,000 property represents 20,000 of negative equity.
+Negative equity has minimal impact if you remain in the property and pay down the loan; it becomes significant if relocation occurs.

 Run it with sensible defaults